chipbaber/pdfparse/README.md

 grant create mle to <database username>;
 grant db_developer_role to <database username>;
 grant execute on DBMS_CLOUD to <database username>;

-Ex. used in video
-create user vector identified by "{password}";
-grant execute dynamic mle to vector;
-grant execute on javascript to vector;
-grant create mle to vector;
-grant db_developer_role to vector;
-grant execute on DBMS_CLOUD to vector;
-grant unlimited tablespace to vector;
 ```
 ![](assets/2025-04-28-09-04-35.png)